cossacklabs/product-docs/content/themis/languages/python/installation.md

 ## Building latest version from source

-If the stable package version does not suit your needs, you can manually build and install the latest version of Themis from source code.
+If the stable package version does not suit your needs, you can manually build python wheel or `.deb`/`.rpm` package and install the latest version of Themis from source code.

 ### Python wheel